Hire Right: The California Wage Notice

 The California wage notice is a tricky little form that has been required in all private workplaces since 2011.
 At first blush, the form looks like a breeze – you just fill in the blanks!
 In our experience with employers over the years, there are quite a few areas that cause both confusion and compliance concerns.
 We’ll share what we’ve learned with you below.

 The notice is required under California’s Wage Theft Protection Act of 2011.
 That law says that all private employers must give workers specific information about their employment.
 If your office is ever audited by the Labor Commissioner, current and accurate notices are one of the items the auditor will look for, so it’s best practice to keep them up-to-date and on-hand at all times.

 All non-exempt employees (those subject to minimum wage and overtime requirements) must receive a notice.

 When Do I have to Distribute the Wage Notice?

 Employees must receive the Wage Notice at the time of hire, so be sure to include the wage notice as part of your new hire paperwork.
-CEDR’s New Hire Checklist for California employers includes a link to the wage notice so you will never forget.
+CEDR’s New Hire Checklist for California employers includes a link to the wage notice so you will never forget (CEDR Members can find this in their Members Area).
 In addition, employers must update the wage notice within seven calendar days of any changes to the information contained in the notice.

 Legal Name of Hiring Employer.